Rotating planets in Newtonian gravity

-Fig.2.3.
-The effect of including the last term in (2.8); a hole appears at the center, as well as a ring. \b

-This is our simplest model planet.
+Eq.s (2.8-9), with $\nu = 0$, is our simplest model planet.
 It is intended, in the first place, to serve as a model for Earth and Mars and perhaps for Uranus and Neptune.
-A complete calculation would need a general harmonic expansion for the flow vector field $\vec v $.
+A more detailed model would need a general harmonic expansion for the flow vector field $\vec v $. \b